trag1c/ixia/README.md

 # Ixia
-Ixia is a cryptographically secure RNG library.
-It mainly merges `secrets`' security with `random`'s versatility, but also adds some of its own functions, such as [`ixia.passphrase()`][ixia-passphrase], [`ixia.shuffled()`][ixia-shuffled], or [`ixia.universe_rand()`][ixia-universe-rand].
+Ixia is a cryptographically secure Python RNG library.
+It mainly merges `secrets`' security with `random`'s versatility, but also rolls some of its own functions, such as [`ixia.passphrase()`][ixia-passphrase], [`ixia.shuffled()`][ixia-shuffled], or [`ixia.universe_rand()`][ixia-universe-rand].